matteobrusa/TumblrToStaticExporter/README.md

 This script depends on spynner (https://github.com/makinacorpus/spynner) to download videos.

 # How does password protection on a static website works
-The private content is stored in a subfolder whose name is the hash of the password.
+The private content is stored in a subfolder whose name contains the password.
-The landing page computes the hash of the password, then try to retrieve the content from a folder named as the hash.
 Make sure your web browser doesn't show folder listing!